Valid until 31 March 2024.

-This leaflet provides basic information about charging for permanent residential care.
+This page provides basic information about charging for permanent residential care.

 The charging criteria is based on the guidelines given in the National Assistance Act 1948 (Assessment of Resources) and is updated on an annual basis.